TestForkAccount/CodeReviewExample/README.md

 ## Add collaborators to CODEOWNERS file
 - Go to the `Code` tab
 - Click on the CODEOWNERS file
+- Edit this file by clicking on the pencil
-- Add your team members on line 2 with the syntax @membername
+- Add your team members on line 2 with the syntax @membername @membertwo
+- Scroll down to the bottom and click 'Commit changes' to update the file

 ## Add branch rules to forked project
 - Go to the `Settings` tab